zinzy/zinzy.website-v2/_notes/erasing racism-in-riverdale.md

 ---

 # Erasing racism in 'Riverdale'
-When it comes to [[erasing-racism]], [[riverdale]] has proven a space that helped me further explore this topic.
+When it comes to [[Erasing racism]], [[riverdale]] has proven a space that helped me further explore this topic.
 There are various reasons why one could argue that _Riverdale_ promotes diversity and inclusion:

 - The series features multiple people of color who have their own plotline to a variety of degrees
 - The town's mayor is a Black woman